 Here are some of the most unique and amazing Indonesian traditional ceremonies.

 1. Ngaben – Bali

-This Unique Ceremony in Balinese has a subtle connotation which is namely palebon.
+This Unique Indonesian traditional Ceremony in Bali has a subtle connotation, namely Palebon.

 Its implementation is so magnificent and unique that it is known by all corners of the country.